LEGO® Insiders Weekend is coming! 11/23 to 11/24Learn more

 4. Object play

 As the name suggests, object play is just about playing with objects – whether that’s LEGO DUPLO bricks or whipping up some imaginary pancakes using pots and pans from the cupboards.
+It teaches kids problem-solving skills, as well as sharpening their resilience when it comes to trial and error.

 5. Deep play